Meeting the City's Obligations & Requirements

 · Property Transfer Affidavit – A Property Transfer Affidavit must be filed with the Assessor by the new owner within 45 days of the transfer.
 If the Property Transfer Affidavit is not filed within 45 days of the transfer, a penalty of $5 per day up to $200 will be assessed to the property.

-· Homeowners Principle Residence Exemption Affidavit – Homeowners (who own and occupy the home) are entitled to an 18-mil tax reduction by filing a Homeowners Principle Residence Exemption Affidavit with the Assessor.
+· Homeowners Principle Residence Exemption Affidavit – Homeowners (who own and occupy the home) are entitled to up to an 18-mil tax reduction by filing a Homeowners Principle Residence Exemption Affidavit with the Assessor.
 June 1 is the last day a property may be transferred in order to receive a homestead exemption for the current year.

 · Request of Rescind Homeowner’s Principal Residence Exemption – When moving the homestead exemption must be removed by filing a Request to Rescind Homeowner’s Principal Residence Exemption form with the Assessor.
 This includes converting the property from owner/occupied to a rental.